 14.01 The Union shall appoint one (l) job steward per shift as a spokesperson on each project.
-Each job steward at the time of their appointment shall be a qualified journeyman and one of the working force, or fourth year apprentice.
+Each job steward at the time of their appointment shall be a qualified journeyman and one of the workforce, or a fourth year apprentice.